The Definitive Guide to Sliding Sash Windows: Classic Charm Meets Modern Performance

 A Brief History

-However, 17th-century British architect Robert Hooke claimed to have invented them.
-The oldest surviving examples in England date back to the 1670s, found at Palace House in Newmarket and Ham House near Richmond.
-Regardless of who invented it, the sash window thrived in Britain, becoming the dominant style for nearly three centuries.
+The oldest surviving examples in England date back to the 1670s.
+Regardless of their origins, the sash window thrived in Britain, becoming the dominant style for nearly three centuries.
+Because they remain flush with the wall, they were the perfect choice for city centres and townhouses.

 How Do Sash Windows Work?

-Traditional Weights & Pulleys: Historically, this was achieved using heavy lead, steel, or cast-iron weights hidden inside a box within the window frame.
-These weights were connected to the sash via a cord running over a pulley.
+Traditional Weights & Pulleys: Historically, this was achieved using heavy lead or cast-iron weights hidden inside a box within the window frame, connected via a cord over a pulley.

 Introducing Roseview: The Pinnacle of Modern Sash Windows

-This is why KJM Group has partnered with Roseview Windows.
-They are renowned as the UK’s leading manufacturer of uPVC sliding sash windows.
-They don’t just make windows; they meticulously engineer them to replicate the charm of timber, while providing the A-rated energy efficiency, security, and soundproofing of modern materials.
+KJM Group has partnered with Roseview Windows, the UK’s leading manufacturer of uPVC sliding sash windows.
+They meticulously engineer windows to replicate the charm of timber while providing A-rated energy efficiency and security.

 1. The Ultimate Rose: Unparalleled Authenticity

-Compare them in person: We have examples of both the premium Ultimate Rose and the contemporary Charisma Rose available to view side-by-side in our Andover showroom.
+Compare them in person: Visit our Andover showroom to operate the premium Ultimate Rose and the contemporary Charisma Rose side-by-side.

 2. The Heritage Rose: Period Charm